 Some people choose to use their coconut aminos even longer than that (even if they aren’t stored in the refrigerator) since they are preserved with sodium and aren’t at high risk of spoiling.
 When in doubt, you should follow the instructions listed on the label for the best storage tips.

 If you’ve never used coconut aminos, you might be wondering what they are and how they’re commonly used.
-We’ll cover all of the basics of coconut aminos and compare them to more popular options like soy sauce in this article!
+I’ll cover all of the basics of coconut aminos (and how I use them in my own cooking) plus compare them to more popular options like soy sauce in this article!

 How long do coconut aminos last after opening?